menu

 Another notable thing is that Presque Isle is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the township’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Presque Isle is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The township’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Presque Isle is a great place for families with children to consider.
+First of all, many other families with children live here, making Presque Isle a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The township’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Presque Isle has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Presque Isle’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Being a small township, Presque Isle does not have a public transit system used by locals to get to and from work.